Residential

 Renewables

-From 2005 to 2021 renewable energy quadrupled, but from a low starting point.
+Use of renewables for final energy directly in households has grown each year since 2016.
 New building regulations require new homes to generate a portion of their energy from renewable energy, and this has seen a large increase in the use of solar thermal water heating, solar PV electricity, and heat pumps which provide renewable ambient energy.

 Final energy by end-use